hoomanist/gupm/README.md

 # gupm

-Grand Unified Package Manager
+## Grand Unified Package Manager

-it is a frontend for 3 common package managers in GNU apt,dnf and pacman
+A frontend for 3 common package managers in GNU: APT, DNF and pacman

-you can use a same command line tool to install and manage your packages in these 3 diffrent distro families
+You can use the same command line tool to install and manage your packages in these 3 different distro families

-### installition
+### Installation

 ```
 git clone https://github.com/hoomanist/gupm.git